seven5/seven5.github.io/tutorial.md

-This implementation uses the existence of a session in the parameter bundle as a way to see if the user is logged in and, if the user is logged in, checks that the attempt to modify a record has the same Udid as the logged in user.
+This implementation uses the existence of a session in the parameter bundle as a way to see if the user is logged in and, if the user is logged in, checks that the attempt to "FIND", "PUT" or "DELETE" a record has the same Udid as the logged in user.
+In other words, only Mary can retreive info about Mary.

 ## Sessions